Structural Stability Properties of Antithetic Integral (Rein) Control with Output Inhibition: Unimolecular mass-action networks

 We now check the condition \eqref{st:SPR:2} of Definition \ref{def:PRSPR}.
 To this aim, we consider Proposition \ref{prop:LMI}.
 Adapted to our problem, we need to find a matrix $P\in\mathbb{S}_{\succ0}^d$ such that $M^TP+PM+2\eps e_ne_n^T\prec0$ and $Pe_n -e_n=0$.
 The equality constraint imposes that $P=\diag(P_1,1)$ where $P_1\in\mathbb{S}^{n-1}_{\succ0}$.
 Clearly, we have that if $M^TP+PM\prec0$ holds, then $M^TP+PM+2\eps e_ne_n^T\prec0$ holds for any sufficiently small $\eps>0$.
 Using now the fact that $M$ is Hurwitz stable and Metzler, then this is equivalent \cite{Farina:00} to say that there exists a diagonal matrix $D$ with positive diagonal entries such that $M^TD+DM\prec0$.
 Dividing this inequality by $e_n^TDe_n>0$ and letting $P_s:=D/e_n^TDe_n$, we get that $M^TP_s+P_sM\prec0$.
 Observing that this $P_s$ satisfies the conditions of the result shows that the condition \eqref{st:SPR:2} of Definition \ref{def:PRSPR} is met.
 Therefore, the transfer function $H(s)$ is SPR. \end{proof}}

-We are now in position to prove the main result of the section: \begin{theorem} Let $\mu,\theta>0$ be given and such that $r<g_0$ and assume that $A$ is Metzler and Hurwitz stable.
-Then, the unique equilibrium point of the system \eqref{eq:mainsystCL2} is locally exponentially stable for all $\eta,k_p>0$. \end{theorem} \begin{proof} To analyze the stability of the matrix in \eqref{eq:A} for all $k_p>0$, we can reformulate the problem as the stability analysis of the negative feedback interconnection (see Figure \ref{fig:interconnection}) of the integrator $k_p/s$ with the transfer function
+We can now state the main result of the section: \black{\begin{theorem} Let $\mu,\theta>0$ be given and such that $r<g_0$ and assume that $A$ is Metzler and Hurwitz stable.
+Then, the unique equilibrium point of the system \eqref{eq:mainsystCL2} is locally exponentially stable for all $\eta,k_p>0$. \end{theorem} \begin{proof} To analyze the stability of the system in \eqref{eq:A} for all $k_p>0$, we can reformulate the problem as the stability analysis of a negative feedback interconnection of two systems.
+To see this, we can consider the following equivalent reformulation of \eqref{eq:A}